 In the 29 nations hardest hit by AIDS, the average life expectancy at birth was, in 1999, 7 years lower than it was projected to be without the AIDS phenomenon.
 (Later we'll see the potential for water and land shortages in some of these regions to increase mortality rates still further.)

 What do I mean by the AIDS epidemic having potential to be "devastating?"
 Well, in industrial nations, less than 1% of the adult population is infected with the HIV virus.
-In Swaziland, 30% of adult women and ~ 21 % of adult men were infected as of mid-2012, and in Southern Africa overall, ~ 22.8% of adult women and 13.6% of adult men were infected as of mid-2012!!
+In Swaziland, 26% of adults were infected as of 2011-2013, and in Southern Africa overall, ~ 16.5% of adults were infected as of mid-2012!!
 (Note that data on infection rates are given on the Population Fact Sheet that was distributed in class; "adult" population is that between 15 and 49 years of age.)